joshhornby/joshhornby.github.io/_posts/2025-06-30-reconsidering-tech-debt.md

 In engineering, the words we use shape how we act.
 "Tech debt" turns engineering problems into financial abstractions.
 That's comforting, but also misleading.

 - If every bit of "tech debt" is just a loan, it implies that paying it off is always virtuous.
 That's not true.
 Sometimes, the "debt" is simply the cost of learning what works.
-Sometimes it's a relic that doesn't matter anymore.
+Sometimes it's a relic that doesn't matter any more.

 - The metaphor hides trade-offs.
 Financial debt is straightforward, money is money.
-  .
 In software, "debt" ranges from an ugly variable name to an entire architecture that can't scale.
 Bundling these together under one phrase makes prioritisation fuzzier, not clearer.

 - It erases history.
 When we talk about "tech debt," we usually mean "something that should have been done differently."
 But most "debt" was the right decision *at the time*, made under real constraints.
 Today's "debt" is yesterday's pragmatic delivery.